Las Vegas Car Accident Lawyer

 Some common causes of automobile accidents include:

 Drivers who are under the influence of alcohol or drugs are a serious danger to other drivers.
-Driving while intoxicated (DWI) or driving while under the influence (DUI) with a BAC level of 0.08% or higher is a serious crime.
+Driving while intoxicated (DWI) or driving while under the influence (DUI) with a BAC level of 0.08% or higher is also a serious crime.
 Intoxication affects a person’s driving skills in several ways.
 Alcohol slows down reaction time, reduces concentration, and decreases vision.
-Alcohol and drugs also inhibit a person’s judgment, which might be the reason they got behind the wheel when they were not in any condition to drive.
+It also inhibits a person’s judgment, which might be the reason they got behind the wheel when they were not in any condition to drive.

-If the driver that caused your injuries was intoxicated, your case requires the expertise of an accident attorney in Las Vegas, like those at Bay Law accident attorneys.
+If the driver that caused your injuries was intoxicated, your case requires the expertise of an accident attorney in Las Vegas.
 The attorney must collect all the available evidence to prove that a drunk driver was at fault for the wreck.
-If the at fault driver is convicted of drunk driving at the time of the accident, it could help with your personal injury lawsuit.
+If they were convicted of drunk driving at the time of the accident, it could help with your personal injury lawsuit.

-Part of the job of an accident lawyer is to gather evidence that will prove fault in the case to assist their clients.
-When too much time passes, some types of evidence can be lost.
-Examples of this might be deleted security tapes or overwritten body cam footage .
+Part of the job of an accident lawyer is to gather evidence that will prove fault in the case.
+When too much time passes, some types of evidence go away.
 The sooner you get in touch with an accident attorney, the sooner they can get to work on your car accident claim.

 Reckless Driving